smayzes/eve/README.md

 composer install
 ```

-And then run the `eve.php` file:
+And then run the `eve:run` artisan command:

 ```
-php eve.php
+php artisan eve:run
 ```

 Eve will connect to your Slack account and will then respond to messages mentioning her and DMs.

 ## Roadmap
-Eve is currently in a very early alpha stage, and as such things are changing quickly.
+Eve is currently in an early alpha stage, and as such things are changing quickly.
 Currently, there are a number of commands:

 - Hello (`Hi, @eve`)
 - Thanks (`Thanks, @eve`)